BetMGM bonus code CBSSPORTS: Get $150 bonus bets for USA-Venezuela WBC, NBA basketball on Tuesday, March 17

 Best bets for Tuesday, March 17

 The United States has gone from begging for help (and getting it) to playing for the World Baseball Classic title.
 Team USA has a chance to join Japan as the only teams to win the event multiple times.
 The Americans won the 2017 edition but lost to Japan in the 2023 final.
 They finished second in their group this year and got through when Italy beat Mexico in the pool-play finale.
 Now they face a Venezuela team that rallied to beat Italy 4-2 on Monday.
 Team USA will send 22-year-old Mets right-hander Nolan McLean out against Arizona Diamondbacks lefty Eduardo Rodriguez for Venezuela.
 McLean allowed three runs, two hits and two walks in three innings in the loss to Italy last week.
 Venezuela is in its first WBC final but boasts such MLB talent as Ronald Acuna Jr., Luis Arraez and Eugenio Suarez.
 The USA is -275 to win at BetMGM, while Venezuela is a +220 underdog.
+Kyle Schwarber and Aaron Judge are both +220 to hit a home run for USA.
 Click here to bet on the Team USA vs. Venezuela WBC final and more at BetMGM:

 Responsible Gaming